sosoosz/PAS/README.md

 ### Functionalities

 - Commercial website promoting the application;
-- Users can give their opinion about the application;
+- Administrator access to added recipes, where you can manage them.
 - Responsive website;
-- API-based mobile app built with Java in Android Studio;
+- API and mobile app built with Java in Android Studio;

 ### Roadmap API

-- [x] Create the API using Laravel
+- [x] Create the API
-  `composer create-project laravel/laravel Cooknow`
+  `php artisan install:api`, `php artisan make:controller Api/RecipeController --model=Recipe`

 - [x] Code the structure of the initial menu to match the application